-With its snow-white sand, complete remoteness, idyllic turquoise waters, and an ever-changing inlet – owing to one of the most photographed destinations on the planet; it’s no wonder so many people put Whitehaven Beach on their travel bucket list whilst travelling Australia.
+With its snow-white sand, complete remoteness, idyllic turquoise waters, and an ever-changing inlet, which is one of the most photographed destinations on the planet.
+It’s no wonder so many people have Whitehaven Beach on their travel bucket list whilst travelling Australia.

-In 2018 Flight Network put together a team of 1200 travel professionals who, put together, have seen over 165 countries, and listed the World’s top 100 beaches.
+In 2018 Flight Network collated a team of 1200 travel professionals who, put together, have seen over 165 countries.
+The team then listed the World’s top 100 beaches.
 Giving a rating out of ten for ‘Sheer untouched beauty’, ‘Remoteness’ and ‘Sand and Water Quality’.

 Rivalled only by one other– Whitehaven Beach ranked 2nd in the world, gaining a 10/10 for beauty and remoteness and a 9/10 for sand and water quality.
 The professionals called Whitehaven Beach a ‘Picturesque Oasis’.